Fortes chaleurs, canicule

 Data

-Situation Update During an Alert
+Status Update During an Alert

-Impact of Heat on the Summers of 2017–2025
+Impact of heat on the summers of 2017–2025

 At the national level